sebastiankasprzak/AzureMonitorAddonForSplunk/Security.md

 ## Key Vault

 For each credential that will be stored in Key Vault, create a secret.
 The name of the secret is your choice.
 Make the content type of the secret the name of the credential.
-Make the value of the secret the value of the secret.
+Make the value of the secret the key of the credential.
 So:

 * REST API credentials, application id -> secret content type.
 * REST API credentials, application key -> secret value.